 3 agile methods that every manager should know (part 2): job crafting

-Last time we got you Pre-mortems presented - a method that uses people's psychological predisposition to anticipate dangers to better plan projects.
-Today it's about job crafting - a method that comes from the environment of positive psychology.
-It is a good way to demonstrably increase your own intrinsic motivation and that of your employees.
+Last time we got you Pre-mortems introduced - a method that uses people’s psychological predisposition to anticipate dangers in order to better plan projects.
+Today we will talk about job crafting - a method that comes from the field of positive psychology.
+It is a good way to demonstrably increase one’s own intrinsic motivation and that of one’s employees.

 Get your dream job done without quitting